bjcull/bjcull.github.com/_posts/2016-07-23-using-sessions-and-httpcontext-in-aspnetcore-and-mvc-core.md

  * `"Microsoft.Extensions.Caching.Redis": "1.0.0"`

+&nbsp;

     // Redis implementation of IDistributedCache.
     // This will override any previously registered IDistributedCache service. services.AddSingleton<IDistributedCache, RedisCache>();

 ## Stay up to date